lookit/lookit-docs/docs/source/researchers-manage-studies.rst

 .. image:: _static/img/json_editor.png
     :alt: Edit JSON

 To preview your study, click "See Preview".
-(You will need to build a preview runner first if you haven't yet, or if you've changed the version you're using.)
+(You will need to build an experiment runner first if you haven't yet, or if you've changed the version you're using.)

 --------------------------------
 Editing experiment runner type